Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/05_LDAP-Integration-Lab/02_Lab.md

 1. Opened Chrome and logged into PVWA at `https://win-pvwa.pitythefool.com/PasswordVault` using the internal **Administrator** account
 2. Clicked **User Provisioning** in the left navigation panel
 3. Clicked **LDAP Integration**
-4. The LDAP Integration page opened — currently empty since no domain had been configured yet
+4. The LDAP Integration page opened, currently empty since no domain had been configured yet
 5. Clicked **New Domain** to begin the configuration wizard

 <div>